lionel87/sticky-html-table/README.md

 # sticky-table

-Tools to make a large HTML table header and sidebar sticky when scrolling.
+Tools to make large HTML table headers and sidebars to stick on the screen when scrolling.

-# Package Status: Work In Progress

-Do not use this in production.

 ## Anatomy of a table